David Triesman, Baron Triesman: Background

 Triesman (named Maxim after Maxim Gorky, the Russian author, whom his mother admired) was born into a North London Jewish community.
 He was the son of Michael Triesman, an advertising manager and wartime aircraft inspector of Belarusian and Latvian descent, and Rita Triesman (née Lubran) of French descent.
 His parents were active Communists.

-Triesman was educated at the Stationers' Company's School in London, before going to the University of Essex and subsequently the University of Cambridge, King's College.
+Triesman was educated at the Stationers' Company's School in London, before going to the University of Essex and subsequently King's College, Cambridge.

 At Essex University, Triesman and a group of fellow students seized control declaring it a 'free university'.
 He was subsequently suspended from Essex in 1968 after interrupting a meeting addressed by a defence industry scientist but readmitted after two weeks.

 He is a Senior Network Member at the European Leadership Network (ELN).

 Business career

 Triesman has been involved in business in real estate, banking, publishing and fine art.
+He is chairman and a shareholder of Triesman Associates, an investment company in private equity and finance businesses.
+He is a senior advisor to strategic investment firm Salamanca Grouphas and has been an executive board member of the Salamanca Group and its subsidiaries.
+He is chairman of Wildfox Resorts, which is developing a resort in the Afan Valley.

 He has served on the boards and advisory boards of several companies including chairing Victoria Management, the advisory board of UBS and Templewood Merchant Bank and some of its subsidiaries.
-He is an executive board member of the Salamanca Group and its subsidiaries, One Ocean Enterprises, Funding Affordable Homes (and its Housing Association).
+He was a director of Havin Bank (Havana International Bank), One Ocean Enterprises, Funding Affordable Homes (and its Housing Association).